haf0g/School-educational-projects/README.md

-# 1st year CS engineering educational projects in java and python
+# 1st year CS engineering educational projects in java,python and C

 (I'm still working on this repo.
 Unfortunately, I haven't found time yet to complet work on it)
 <br>